Which place is cheaper, Edinburgh or Beijing?

 Beijing is generally not a very walkable city.
 While parts of the city are fun to explore on foot, the city itself is very large with long blocks that aren't pedestrian-friendly.

 In either Beijing or Edinburgh, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Beijing than Edinburgh because of the overall number of sights and activities.
+Usually, 3-7 days is a good amount of time for Beijing, and 2-5 days is enough time in Edinburgh.

 People visit Beijing because there is so much to do.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.